 What is Hydrogen?

-Hydrogen gas can be produced from water, and when powered by renewable energy hydrogen is free from carbon emissions, making it a highly attractive to countries seeking to decarbonise their economies.
+Hydrogen gas can be produced from water in a process known as electrolysis.
+When electrolysis is powered by renewable energy, the hydrogen produced is free from carbon emissions, making it highly attractive as a way to decarbonise our transport, heating and industrial sectors.

-Hydrogen presents a significant economic opportunity as countries such as Japan and South Korea look towards renewably produced hydrogen as a way in which to reduce their emissions.
+Hydrogen presents a significant economic opportunity as countries such as Japan, South Korea, Singapore and China look towards renewably produced hydrogen as a way to power their nations while reducing emissions.

 The potential of renewable hydrogen as a clean and flexible energy carrier has been recognised for many years, but economic and technological challenges associated with creating a renewable hydrogen industry are only now starting to be overcome.

-With declining costs of renewable energy and hydrogen technology, and emerging export markets, the factors required to develop a global renewable hydrogen sector are now starting to be realised.
+With declining costs of renewable energy and hydrogen technology, the increasing importance of decarbonisation, and emerging export and domestic markets, the potential for a renewable hydrogen future is promising.

-Tasmania is in a unique position to take advantage of the global momentum and emerging economic opportunity behind hydrogen.
+Tasmania is in an enviable position to take advantage of the global momentum and emerging economic opportunity behind hydrogen.